craigprotzel/explorablestories/Schedule/README.md

 * EVENING TRIP: 6:00PM - 11:00PM
 	* Sleep No More Play
 * **Homework**
+	* FINISH About Page for Project #1
 	* READ Nicky Case [“I Do and I Understand”](http://blog.ncase.me/i-do-and-i-understand/)
-	* THINK about Project #2 and what type of "explorable story" you might like to create.
+	* THINK about Project #2 and what "explorable story" you might like to create.
 	* CREATE a p5 sketch inspired by the reading and your idea
 	* EMBED the p5 sketch as a blog post using an iframe

 ### Class 8 (Fri 01/12) - Coding for Exploration
 * Discuss Crawford & Case Readings